Erimed33/command-line-inv-app-project/README.md

 There is simulated data to illustrate the functionalities of our application.
 To generate random yet distinct data for each product,
 1. install @faker-js/faker library by using 'npm install faker'

-2. install chalk npm package by using 'npm install chalk'

 Using the Command Line